 Cut to the chase

 - What is it?
-Samsung's next affordable fitness tracker
+Samsung's next compact fitness tracker

 Samsung Galaxy Fit 3 release date and price